Mohammad-Abdul-Ghafour/typescript-practice/README.md

     let secondArray : number[];
     ```

-    But here we have a note that we can't use push method on the array, why ? simple because at this point we just said that's the type of the array but we didn't initiate it, so what we can do is to give it an initial value as empty array.
+    But here we have a note that we can't use push method on the array, why ? simply because at this point we just said that's the type of the array but we didn't initiate it, so what we can do is to give it an initial value as empty array.

     **`NOTE`** : If you used the push method on array before initiate it will not give you an error in the text editor but in the inspect it will.